CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```

 {{%notice note%}}
-Cumulus Linux supports breakout port configuration on odd numbered ports.
-- When you configure a breakout port for 8x, you must disable the subsequent even-numbered port with the `nv set interface <port> link breakout disabled` command.
+- When you configure a breakout port for 8x, you must configure an odd-numbered port, then disable the subsequent even-numbered port with the `nv set interface <port> link breakout disabled` command.
-- When you configure a breakout port for 4x on certain switches such as SN2700, SN4600, and SN4600c, you must disable the subsequent even-numbered port with the `nv set interface <port> link breakout disabled` command.
-The SN3700, SN3700c, SN2201, SN2010, and SN2100 switches do not require you to disable the subsequent even-numbered port.
+- When you configure a breakout port for 4x on certain switches such as SN2700, SN4600, and SN4600c, you must configure an odd-numbered port, then disable the subsequent even-numbered port with the `nv set interface <port> link breakout disabled` command.
+The SN3700, SN3700c, SN2201, SN2010, and SN2100 switches do not not have any port breakout limitations on odd or even-numbered ports.
 {{%/notice%}}

 {{< /tab >}}